OldIMP/volksschule/README.md

 And yes, I know it's all just binomial coefficients, but hey I'm a programmer not a mathmatician ;)

 ## Rechen-Quiz (`r-quiz.py`)
-Randomly generates a mix of math quizzes for the elementary school, formatted for easy printing
+Randomly generates a mix of math quizzes for the elementary school